Youngkin decries sharp drop in Virginia's test scores in reading and math

 Youngkin on Monday announced seven “concrete actions” to build on what he called his commitment to move Virginia’s educational system in the right direction.

-The governor, whose administration has said for months that the criteria for determining proficiency on the state’s Standard of Learning assessments are too lenient, doubled down on that stance Monday.
+The governor, whose administration has said for months that the criteria for determining proficiency on the state’s Standards of Learning assessments are too lenient, doubled down on that stance on Monday.

-Youngkin acknowledged that such a move might result in further declines in scores in the short term, but said that he believes it will pay off in the long run.
+Youngkin acknowledged that such a move might result in further declines in scores in the short term but said he believes it will pay off in the long run.

 “The data shows us that when we challenge our students and our teachers, they rise to the occasion,” he said.